 The cancellation procedure, officially known as the invalidation or revocation procedure, is a simple, fast administrative procedure which allows the cancellation of a registered trademark from the register.
 The holder of an earlier trademark may object to a more recent trademark that conflicts with his own trademark, but cancellation may also be demanded based on absolute grounds or because a trademark has not been used regularly.

 The basis for the cancellation procedure is given in Article 2.30bis of the Benelux Convention on Intellectual Property (BCIP).

-You can file a claim for cancellation using the form below.
-More information on the practical aspects of submitting the claim, such as the minimum requirements, procedural languages and costs is given here.
+You can file an application for cancellation using the form below.
+More information on the practical aspects of submitting the application, such as the minimum requirements, procedural languages and costs is given here.

 Are you looking for information on the cancellation procedure, such as how to submit arguments, suspension or proof of use?

 Relevant legal provisions